GrigoryGraborenko/neshny/README.md

     projectiles // GPU entity
     ,"ProjectileRender" // name of .frag, .vert and optionally .geom shader ,false, // do you want the main vertex function to be written for you?
-    ,Neshny::GetBuffer("Square") // buffer to render with
+    ,Core::GetBuffer("Square") // buffer to render with
     { "DEFINITION 1234" }
 )
 .Run([&vp](GLShader* prog) {